 As an Editor of the Editorial Board, you will be contributing greatly to the prestige of our journal and the high standards of peer review.
 The role of the Editor in scholarly publishing is the management of the peer review of manuscripts by reviewers.
 The Editors for the publications of the International Academy Publishing are responsible for the consistency and reputation of our journals.
 By assuring the selection of appropriate reviewers to identify quality manuscripts, and by efficiently managing the peer review process, the quality and value of our publications are increased.
 International Academy Publishing requires the peer review of all papers that appear in our journals and papers are selected for publication on the basis of novelty, quality and appropriateness.

-The Executive Managing Editor will assign an Editor to the manuscript based on a submission’s subject area, Editor have to take Accept/Reject decision with proper comments and inform to The Executive Managing Editor within time limit.
+The Managing Editor will assign an Editor to the manuscript based on a submission’s subject area, Editor have to take Accept/Reject decision with proper comments and inform to The Managing Editor within time limit.

-Assigned Reviewer has to review manuscript as per their field, after aver all observation has to give necessary comments and marks as per our Review Form and send back to The Executive Managing Editor within time limit.
+Assigned Reviewer has to review manuscript as per their field, after aver all observation has to give necessary comments and marks as per our Review Form and send back to The Managing Editor within time limit.

 The Editor first evaluates all manuscripts.
 It is rare but entirely feasible for an exceptional manuscript to be accepted at this stage.
 Those rejected at this stage are insufficiently original, have serious scientific flaws, have poor grammar or English language, or are outside the aims and scope of the journal.
 Should the Editor decide to not assign reviewers but instead reject the submission, he/she is required to provide comments to be returned to the author.